Harshit-Dhanwalkar/CodeTint/README.md

 Here are some features and improvements planned for CodeTint:

-[ ] Add highlighting for other languages: Extend support beyond Python to highlight a variety of programming languages.
+- [x] Add highlighting for other languages: Extend support beyond Python to highlight a variety of programming languages.
+  - [x] python
+  - [x] C
+  - [x] C++
+  - [x] Javascript
+  - [x] html
+  - [x] css
-[ ] Add line numbers: Implement an option to display line numbers alongside the highlighted code.
+- [ ] Add line numbers: Implement an option to display line numbers alongside the highlighted code.
-[ ] Optimize code by separating themes: Move theme definitions from main.c into separate files or a more modular structure for easier management and extensibility.
+- [ ] Optimize code by separating themes: Move theme definitions from main.c into separate files or a more modular structure for easier management and extensibility.
-[ ] Support for incremental parsing (Live Update): Extend this tool to watch files for changes and update highlighting live.
+- [ ] Support for incremental parsing (Live Update): Extend this tool to watch files for changes and update highlighting live.
 This would involve using ts_parser_parse and re-parsing only changed parts for efficiency.
-[ ] Support for piping input: Allow CodeTint to read code directly from standard input (stdin), enabling use in pipelines (e.g., cat file.py | ./codetint).
+- [ ] Support for piping input: Allow CodeTint to read code directly from standard input (stdin), enabling use in pipelines (e.g., cat file.py | ./codetint).
-[ ] External theme configuration: Implement a mechanism to load themes from external configuration files (e.g., JSON, YAML) without recompilation.
+- [ ] External theme configuration: Implement a mechanism to load themes from external configuration files (e.g., JSON, YAML) without recompilation.
-[ ] Configuration file support: Add a configuration file (e.g., .codetintrc) for default settings, such as preferred theme or default language.
+- [ ] Configuration file support: Add a configuration file (e.g., .codetintrc) for default settings, such as preferred theme or default language.
-[ ] More robust error handling: Improve error messages and handling for file operations, parsing, and invalid arguments.
+- [ ] More robust error handling: Improve error messages and handling for file operations, parsing, and invalid arguments.
-[ ] Support for different line ending styles: Ensure correct rendering across various operating systems (Windows, Linux, macOS).
+- [ ] Support for different line ending styles: Ensure correct rendering across various operating systems (Windows, Linux, macOS).
-[ ] Packaging and Distribution: Explore options for easier installation via package managers
+- [ ] Packaging and Distribution: Explore options for easier installation via package managers.